imercadouchicago/ESG_RAG_App/README.md

 ## Overview

 A RAG chatbot application for answering questions regarding corporate sustainability reports.
 The RAG pipeline incorporates query augmentation, reciprocal rank fusion, and cross-encoder reranking to improve the accuracy of the chatbot's responses.
-The Playwright webscraper uses JavaScript to scrape sustainability reports for the companies in the S&P 500 index.
+The Playwright webscraper successfully scrapes 3,081 sustainability reports for 434 companies in the S&P 500 index.

 ## Technology Stack
 - Python
+- JavaScript
 - Makefile
 - Docker
 - Streamlit